Olivier recipe with black caviar. The legendary Monsieur Olivier! Olivier salad real French recipe

 2015-12-09

-Date: 09 12 2015
+Date: 09 December 2015

 Tags:

-A national favorite, contemptuously rejected by apologists for a healthy diet, it is as natural on any holiday table as a penguin on an ice floe in Antarctica.
-Where without him!
-We whittle it with bucket bowls to the immortal songs from The Irony of Fate, which we watch out of the corner of our eyes for the hundredth time.
-A respectful and slightly familiar address to him speaks only of incredible respect and honor.
-And what is this hero?
-Well, of course, Olivier salad or simply "Salad" with a capital letter.
-About him, or rather, about the transformation of its structure and ingredients, we will talk today, if you do not mind, my reader.
-After all, it is a phenomenon, a process, an event, and not just food.
-And yes, once a year I allow myself to eat them without thinking about calories.
-Olivier salad ingredients from different eras - to the studio!
+A popular favorite, contemptuously rejected by apologists healthy eating, he is just as natural on any festive table like a penguin on an ice floe in Antarctica.
+Where would we be without him?
+We whittle it with bucket bowls to the immortal songs from “The Irony of Fate,” which we watch out of the corner of our eyes for the hundredth time.
+Respectful and slightly familiar address to him speaks only of incredible respect and honor.
+And what kind of hero is this?
+Well, of course, Olivier salad or simply “Salad” with a capital “S”.
+We’ll talk about it, or rather, about the transformation of its structure and ingredients, today, if you don’t mind, my reader.
+After all, he is a phenomenon, a process, an event, and not just food.
+And yet, yes, once a year I allow myself to eat it without thinking about calories.
+Olivier salad ingredients from different eras - in the studio!

-• Fried grouse.
+• Fried hazel grouse.

-• Boiled not crumbly potatoes.
+• Boiled, not crumbly potatoes.

 • Fresh cucumbers.

-• A few leaves of any lettuce.
+• A few lettuce leaves.

-• Cancer necks.
+• Cancerous necks.

 • Capers.